scarv/rvkex/README.md

   - [x] reduced-radix pure-software  csidh-512
   - [x] reduced-radix ISE-assisted   csidh-512

-  Furthermore, we plan to design general-use ISE (for big number arithmetic) and specific-use ISE (for CSIDH-512) then discuss different trade-offs.
+  Furthermore, we plan to design general-use ISE (for large integer arithmetic) and specific-use ISE (for CSIDH-512) then discuss different trade-offs.

 - Since CSIDH is relatively costly (compared to other PQC KEMs), it makes more sense to target more computing-powerful `rv64` instead of `rv32` in this project.